NC State Extension Publications

 Skip to Green Peach Aphid

-Adult – This soft-bodied, pear shaped insect is usually wingless and ranges from 1.6 to 2.4 mm long.
-The wingless female is pale yellow to green.
-The winged midgrant form has a yellowish-green abdomen with a dark dorsal blotch.
-Both forms have a pair of tailpipe-like appendages known as cornicles.
+Adult—This soft-bodied, pear-shaped insect is usually wingless and may be 1/16 to almost 1/8 inch long.
+The wingless female is yellow to green to pink.
+The winged form has a yellowish-green abdomen with a dark dorsal blotch.
+Both forms have a pair of tailpipe-like appendages known as cornicles (Figure 11A–C).

-Nymph – Slightly smaller than the adult but similar in shape, the nymph is pale yellow-green with three dark lines on the abdomen.
+Nymph—Slightly smaller than the adult but similar in shape, the nymph (Figure 11A–C) is pale yellow-green with three dark lines on the abdomen.

-Host Plants – The green peach aphid infests a wide range of plants.
-Some important hosts include cabbage and related cole crops, dandelion, endive, mustard greens, parsley, turnip, tomato, tobacco, potato, spinach, pepper, beet, celery, lettuce, and chard.
+Host Plants—The green peach aphid infests a wide range of plants.
+Besides lettuce, some important hosts include cabbage and related cole crops, dandelion, endive, mustard green, parsley, turnip, tomato, tobacco, potato, spinach, pepper, beet, celery, and chard.

-Damage – Green peach aphids extract sap from plants and excrete a sweet sticky substance known as honeydew.
-Black sooty mold grows on honeydew and, though not directly harming the plants, may block out sufficient light to reduce yield.
+Damage—Green peach aphids extract sap from plants and excrete a sweet, sticky substance known as honeydew.
+Black sooty mold grows on honeydew; though it doesn’t directly harm the plants, it may block enough light to reduce yield.
 Weakened plants become susceptible to secondary disease and may be inoculated with viruses carried by aphids.
-Among the virus diseases transmitted by green peach aphids are potato leaf roll, potato virus Y, beet mosaic, beet yellows, and lettuce mosaic.
+Viral diseases transmitted by green peach aphids include potato leaf roll, potato virus Y, beet mosaic, beet yellows, and lettuce mosaic.

-Life History – Adults pass the winter on greens and wild hosts such as cabbage, collards, turnip, wild mustard, and dock.
+Life History—Adults pass the winter on greens and wild mustard, dock, and crop residues of cabbage, collard, and turnip.
 Winged forms migrate to other hosts in late spring.
-During these migratory flights, aphids may spread virus diseases from infected volunteer plants and weeds to healthy crop plants.
+During these migratory flights, aphids may spread viruses from infected volunteer plants and weeds to healthy crop plants.
 Movement between host plants continues through summer and fall.

-In southern states, the aphids are nearly all females.
+In southern states, green peach aphids are nearly all females.
 Successive generations of females, mainly wingless, are produced throughout the year.
 Winged migrants develop whenever overcrowding occurs or food becomes scarce.
-This type of development (all females, no males or eggs) occur as far north as Tennessee and Maryland.
+This type of development (all females, with no eggs produced) occurs as far north as Tennessee and Maryland.
 Many generations are produced each year.

-Lady beetles and their larvae, lacewing larvae, syrphid fly larvae, and stilt bugs all feed on aphids.
-Fungus diseases, high temperatures, damp weather, and hard rains also reduce aphid populations.
+Lady beetles and their larvae, lacewing larvae, hover fly larvae, and stilt bugs feed on aphids.
+Fungal diseases, high temperatures, damp weather, and hard rains also reduce aphid populations.

-Cultural practices are helpful in avoiding aphid infestations.
-Winter host plants (collards, mustard, dock, turnip) in the vicinity of seed beds should be destroyed before plants begin to come up.
-The purchase of certified seed from areas free of virus is also a good preventative measure.
+Cultural practices can help control aphid infestations.
+Destroy winter hosts (including collard, mustard, dock, and turnip) in the vicinity of seedbeds before lettuce begins to emerge.
+Purchasing certified seed from areas free of virus is also a good preventive measure.

 A number of insecticides are available to control aphids on a wide variety of crops.
-However, repeated applications of certain carbamate insecticides within intervals of a week or less are frequently conducive to aphid buildups.
-For specific chemical recommendations, consult the current North Carolina Agricultural Chemicals Manual.
+Note, however, that repeated applications of certain carbamate insecticides within intervals of a week or less may exacerbate aphid buildups by harming beneficial insects and mites that would otherwise keep aphids in check.
+For specific chemical recommendations, consult the North Carolina Agricultural Chemicals Manual.

 Potato Aphid